IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ### D. TRIGGER ERROR: "Failed to trigger build: if 'build.service_account' is specified..."

-You've correctly identified a key error message: `"Failed to trigger build: if 'build.service_account' is specified..."`.
+**What This Error Means:**
-**This error means the Cloud Build trigger's logging configuration is incompatible with using a user-managed service account, likely due to an organization policy.** This happens *before* Cloud Build tries to read your code or `cloudbuild.yaml`.
-The trigger cannot even start the build.
+This specific error message is critical.
+It indicates that your Google Cloud Build **trigger** (the configuration that tells Cloud Build *how* to start your build) has a logging setup that is incompatible with using a **user-managed service account** (like `firebase-app-hosting-compute@...`).
+This is often due to an **organization policy** set at a higher level in your Google Cloud hierarchy.

-**SOLUTION: UPDATE TRIGGER LOGGING MODE VIA `gcloud`**
+Essentially, the policy says: "If a build uses a specific service account you provide, its logs must be stored in a particular way (e.g., only in Cloud Logging, or not in a user-specified bucket)."
+If your trigger's current logging setting doesn't meet this policy, the trigger is blocked from even starting the build. **This happens *before* Cloud Build attempts to read your `cloudbuild.yaml` or use Buildpacks.**

-The most direct way to resolve this, especially if the UI options in the Cloud Console are limited for your setup, is to use the `gcloud` command-line tool.
+**SOLUTION: UPDATE TRIGGER LOGGING MODE VIA `gcloud`** The most direct way to resolve this trigger-level configuration issue is to use the `gcloud` command-line tool.
+The Google Cloud Console UI might not expose the necessary logging options for user-managed service accounts under certain organization policies.

 1.  **Access `gcloud` Command-Line Tool:**
     *   **Recommended: Use Google Cloud Shell.**